datastax/csharp-driver/README.md

 - Configurable [load balancing][policies] and [retry policies][policies]
 - Works with any cluster size
 - [Linq2Cql][linq] and Ado.Net support
+- [*New*] Added Provision to change keyspace at runtime for POCO section.

 ## Documentation